• Reading

 Celebrating Multicultural Children’s Book Day

-Finding books that reflect countries and religions that are different that you home language at times can be a challenge.
-Have you considered purchasing a picture book about another country or perhaps another religion for you child?
+Finding books that reflect countries and religions that are different from your home language at times can be a challenge.
+Have you considered purchasing a picture book about another country or perhaps another religion for your child?

-When I look at the book shelves in stores here it’s hard to also find books that reflect various cultures and I’m sure you are concerned about this for your own child’s too.
+When I look at the bookshelves in stores here it’s hard to also find books that reflect various cultures and I’m sure you are concerned about this for your own child too.
 It’s important that traditional books our children are asked to read at school reflect diversity in the illustrations and text to reflect the modern world.

 Celebrating Multicultural Children's Book Day